Mahedere/inventory_management_system/README.md

 # Inventory Management System

-A Node.js based inventory management system with JWT authentication and role-based access control.
+A Node.js-based Inventory Management System with JWT authentication, role-based access control, and essential inventory functionalities.
+This system is designed for sales and stock tracking with features for both salespeople and storekeepers.

 ## Features